Glossary Term

 MANAGED HOSTING

-Managed hosting is web hosting where the provider takes responsibility for the operating system and everything below the application layer: server setup, security patches, software updates, caching, backups, monitoring and (usually) customer-facing support.
-You focus on the site or app; the provider keeps the box healthy.
-Managed WordPress hosting (Kinsta, WP Engine, Pressable, Flywheel) is the most common form, but managed VPS, managed cloud and managed dedicated all exist.
-Managed plans cost more than unmanaged equivalents but remove the time, skill and risk of running a server yourself.
+Managed hosting is a web hosting model where the provider operates and maintains everything below the application layer: server provisioning, OS patching, security hardening, software updates, caching, automated backups, monitoring and, usually, direct customer support.
+Instead of logging into a server yourself, you get a control panel or dashboard and focus on the site or app while the provider keeps the underlying stack running.
+Managed WordPress hosting (Kinsta, WP Engine, Pressable, Flywheel) is the most common form, built around WordPress-specific caching and one-click core updates, but managed VPS, managed cloud and managed dedicated servers follow the same model for other stacks.
+Expect to pay noticeably more than an unmanaged equivalent, often two to five times the base compute cost, in exchange for removing the time, skill and risk of running a server yourself.
+It suits anyone without in-house sysadmin capacity; it suits nobody who needs root access or unusual server software.

 How it works